Residual Corrective Diffusion Modeling for Km-scale Atmospheric Downscaling: Methods

-During the training phase, we use the Adam optimizer with a learning rate of 2e-4, $\beta_1=0.9$, and $\beta_2=0.99$.
-Exponential moving averages (EMA) with a rate of $\eta=0.5$ are applied, and dropout with a rate of 0.13 is utilized.
-The regression network solely receives the input conditioning channels.
-On the other hand, the diffusion training incorporates the 20 input conditioning channels from the coarse-resolution ERA5 data, which are concatenated with 4 noise channels to generate the output for each denoiser.
+The regression network receives only the $12$ input channels from the ERA5 conditioning data.
+In contrast, the diffusion training concatenates these same $12$ input conditioning channels from the coarse-resolution ERA5 data with 4 noise channels to generate the output for each denoiser.
+To further enhance the diffusion conditioning, we also add the mean obtained by the regression model in the first stage.
+This addition provides more context and global information to the diffusion process, potentially improving its convergence..
 For diffusion training, we adopt the Elucidated Diffusion Model (EDM), a continuous-time diffusion model.
 During training, EDM randomly selects the noise variance such that $\ln(\sigma(t)) \sim \mathcal{N}(0,1.2^2)$ and aims to denoise the samples per mini-batch.
-EDM is trained for 100 million steps, while the regression network is trained for 30 million steps.
-The training process is distributed across 16 DGX nodes, each equipped with 8 A100 GPUs, utilizing data parallelism and a total batch size of 512.
-The total training time for regression and diffusion models was 7 days that amounts to approximately $28,224$ GPU-hours.
+EDM is trained for 28 million steps, while the regression UNet is trained for only 2 million steps.
+The training process is distributed across 16 DGX nodes, each equipped with 8 H100 GPUs, utilizing data parallelism and a total batch size of 512.
+The total training time for regression and diffusion models was 7 days that amounts to approximately $21,504$ GPU-hours.

+For the residual diffusion process, during training we adopt log-normal distribution for the noise standard-deviation $\sigma$; see \eqref{eq:score_matching} \cite{karras2022elucidating}.
+We choose $\sigma \sim {\rm lognormal} (\mu=0.0, \sigma=1.2)$ to ensure the forward diffusion completely destructs the large data intensity especially for the radar reflectivity variable.
 For sampling purposes, we employ the second-order stochastic sampler provided by EDM.
-This sampler performs 18 steps, starting from a maximum noise variance of $\sigma_{\max}=800$ and gradually decreasing it to a minimum noise variance of $\sigma_{\min}=0.002$.
+This sampler performs $18$ steps, starting from a maximum noise variance of $\sigma_{\max}=800$ and gradually decreasing it to a minimum noise variance of $\sigma_{\min}=0.002$.
 We adopt the rest of hyperparamaters from EDM as listed in \cite{karras2022elucidating}.